zenstackhq/zenstack-docs/docs/the-complete-guide/part3/4-customization.md

 });
 ```

-### Custom APIs
+### Custom API

 Using the automatic CRUD API doesn't mean you can't implement your own APIs.
-You can always build fully customized APIs from scratch leveraging the enhanced Prisma Client.
+You can always build fully customized APIs from scratch and leverage the enhanced Prisma Client.